The Iatrogenic Effects of Punishment

 This empirical chapter investigates a state policy with the potential to mitigate some of the iatrogenic effects of punishment on crime via employment: ban-the-box (BTB) legislation.
 While previous research has investigated the effects of these policies for individual employment, questions remain as to whether these laws impact macro-level employment and, distally, crime rates.
 This chapter leverages a uniquely constructed panel dataset of U.S. states from 1995-2020 and estimates staggered adoption difference-in-difference (DID) models to estimate the causal effect of BTB legislation on both employment and crime at the state-level.
 I estimate an average treatment effect of -1.7 for nonemployment, marking BTB laws as catalysts for state-level employment, but that these effects are moderated by both race and a state’s history of criminal record production.
 The results on crime are much weaker, suggesting that BTB legislation does not reach to significantly reduce state-level crime.

 Minnesota is one of eight states included in the Multi-State Study of Monetary Sanctions, led by principal investigator Alexes Harris (University of Washington), investigating systems of monetary sanctions in the United States.
 Using automated court data provided by the Minnesota State Court Administrator’s Office, alongside interviews and ethnographic observations, I am collaboratively examining the role of race in the sentencing of LFOs, as well as the role of LFO concentrations on neighborhood poverty and housing instability.
-I am also examining the extra-legal effects of race on incarceration, probation, and monetary sanctions (under review at American Sociological Review) as well as the impact of LFO amounts on recidivism and other aspects of social life.
+I have been investigating the extra-legal effects of race on incarceration, probation, and monetary sanctions (under review at American Sociological Review), as well as the impact of LFO amounts on recidivism, legal cynicism, system avoidance, and other aspects of social life.

-Collaborative work has estimated the relationships between county-level punishment and violent victimization as measured by hospital records.
+As part of a interdisciplinary collaborative team (including Jeanie Santaularia, Christopher Robertson, and Christopher Uggen), I have been investigating the relationships between punishment, policing, and health, using novel quantitative data including hospital discharge records.
 The first paper, published in Violent Epidemiology, examines the relationships between county-level criminal punishment and violence.
-A second paper examines the temporal and spatial patterns in gun assault hospital discharges before and after the police killing of George Floyd using an interrupted time-series design.
-We are also working on examining the mental health aftereffects of police violence, as well as document the voting patterns surrounding Amendment 2 in Minneapolis.
+A second paper examines the temporal and spatial patterns in gun assault hospital discharges before and after the police killing of George Floyd using an interrupted time-series design (forthcoming in Spatial and Spatiotemporal Epidemiology).
+We also have an analysis documenting the racially heterogeneous effects of the police murder of Mr. Floyd in Minneapolis (revise and resubmit at American Journal of Epidemiology), as well as some preliminary work examining the voting patterns surrounding Amendment 2 in Minneapolis.
 I am also currently collaborating with scholars in the School of Public Health at the University of Minnesota exploring the spatial concentrations of carjackings in Minneapolis, and which carjacking events local media is responsive to.

 The Dual Debtors Project is mixed-method collaborative research that examines the nexus of criminal justice debt and child support debt.
 I am a Co-Investigator on a grant from the Linda and John Arnold Foundation where we investigate the relationships between criminal justice and child support debt.
 My current work investigates whether child support arrears are responsive to criminal justice debt, and whether these institutional forms of debt interact to pattern crime.